-Please join us on Thursday, April 6th, 2017, from 11:00-2:00 for the Queen’s School of Computing’s day of Creative Computing: Art, Games, Research.
-The day will highlight the work of the School’s undergraduate and graduate students with hands-on demos, presentations, and posters from a selection of our courses, with topics including Game Design and Game Technology, Computing and the Creative Arts, 4th year projects, Human Computer Interaction, and more.
+Please join us on Thursday, April 8th, 2021, from 11:00am-1:00pm for the Queen’s School of Computing’s Creative Computing Showcase.
+The day will highlight the work of the School’s undergraduate and graduate students with hands-on demos, presentations, and posters from a selection of our courses, with topics including Game Design and Game Technology, Computing and the Creative Arts, 4th year projects, and more.

-The event will take place in the Biosciences Complex and will be a terrific opportunity for everyone to see first-hand what our creative students create throughout the school term.
+The event will take place (virtually) on Hopin and will be a terrific opportunity for everyone to see first-hand what our creative students create throughout the school term.

 Students of CISC 226, Game Design will show off their course projects.
 Their challenge?
 To come up with a game idea that has never been done before, and make it reality.
 The students will have hands-on demos of over a dozen games.

 CISC 496 is our Game Development students’ fourth year projects.

 Fourth Year Projects: CISC/COGS 499, CISC 498, CISC 500

 Our fourth year project course finds student groups working on a given topic selected under the supervision of a faculty member.
 Emphasis may be on the development of a large program, or on more theoretical issues.
 Examples of projects from past years include:

 - Ultrasound-Guided Facet Joint Injection Training Using the Perk Totor

 - Visualization of Deformation Fields in 3D Slicer